huobei1997/huobei1997.github.io/content/publications/USP30-AS1/index.md

 ---
-title: 'Multi-omics sequencing of gastroesophageal junction adenocarcinoma reveals prognosis-relevant key factors and a novel immunogenomic classification'
+title: 'An interferon-stimulated long non-coding RNA USP30-AS1 as an immune modulator in influenza A virus infection'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yi Cao
+  - Alex W H Chin
-  - Zhao Ma
+  - Haogao Gu
   - admin
-  - Fuqiang Li
-  - Kui Wu
-  - Xianxian Wu
-  - Tian Luo
-  - Na Gao
-  - Huijuan Luo
-  - Zhilin Sui
-  - Zhentao Yu
-  - Hongjing Jiang
-  - Xiaobin Shang
-  - Chuangui Chen
-  - Jie Yue
-  - Fianbiao Meng
-  - Xiaofeng Duan
-  - Bo Xu
+  - Yuner Gu
+  - Sylvia P N Lau
+  - Kenrie P Y Hui
+  - Michael C W Chan
+  - Leo L M Poon
-date: '2025-01-30T00:00:00Z'
+date: '2025-01-08T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).